Can Fried Foods Give Me an Allergic Reaction?

 Be Careful With Cold-Pressed Oils

-While highly refined is generally regarded as safe, some oils are made by cold pressing (also known as expeller processing) where soybeans and peanuts are squeezed to produce the oil.
+While highly refined is generally regarded as safe, some refined oils are made by cold pressing (also known as expeller processing) where soybeans and peanuts are squeezed to produce the oil.
 This manufacturing method is less processed and does not remove protein so they should not be consumed by those who have food allergies.
 Cold-pressed oils are typically found in grocery or retail stores and are rarely used as a bulk oil ingredient.

 Stay Vigilant

 While your fryer cooking oil may not be a danger for customers with food allergies, other areas of your kitchen may be putting them at risk.
-To create a safer dining experience, hang food allergen posters in your kitchens so employees are mindful of food preparation and reminded of the dangers of cross contamination.
+To create a safer dining experience, hang food allergen posters in your kitchens so employees are mindful of food preparation and reminded of the dangers of cross-contamination.
 Additionally, Food Allergy Research & Education, Inc. offers a SafeFARE program where employees can complete an allergens course to get your restaurant on an “allergy aware” restaurant database.

 If individuals are allergic to specific kinds of food they should always discuss with their doctor what they can or cannot safely eat.
 The FDA advises consumers who are allergic to particular foods to ask questions about ingredients and preparation when eating at restaurants or any place outside of their home.
 An easy and effective way to help inform your consumers of potential allergen risks is to put ingredient disclaimers and/or statements on menus.
 The key to avoiding a potential allergen risk is training, transparency, and prevention.
+Contact Restaurant Technologies for more tips on keeping your oil usage safe for all consumers.

-Food Allergy Research & Education, Inc., https://www.foodallergy.org/
+- Food Allergy Research & Education, Inc., https://www.foodallergy.org/

-Soy Connection Newsletter, Volume 11, Number 2, “Soyfoods and Allergens: Separating Fact from Fiction”, http://www.soyconnection.com/sites/default/files/SCNv11n2.pdf
+- Soy Connection Newsletter, Volume 11, Number 2, “Soyfoods and Allergens: Separating Fact from Fiction”, http://www.soyconnection.com/sites/default/files/SCNv11n2.pdf